Mansi242401/SQL-Ecommerce-data-analysis/analyzing_website_performance.md

 Looks like both pages are getting traffic for a while and then we **fully switched over to the custom lander** , as intended and it looks like our **overall bounce rate has come down over time** nice !

 I will do a full deep dive into our site and will follow up with asks.

+## Analyzing and Testing Conversion Funnel

+Conversion Funnel Analysis is about **understanding and optimizing each step of your user's experience on their journey toward purchasing your products** for performing this analysis, we will look at each step in our conversion flow to see **how many customers drop off and how many continue on at each step**